What Are Favicons: A Comprehensive Guide

-Favicons have long existed on the web (these are the little icons that appear next to the webpage title in a browser tab), but since many websites are intended as web-apps these days, it’s commonplace to design app icons (known as touch icons) even for websites, and because device resolution varies on every browser and from device to device, those icons should come in a variety of sizes.
+What is a favicon?
+It is the little icon that appear next to the webpage title in a browser tab.
+Favicons have long existed on the web, but since many websites are intended as web-apps these days, it’s commonplace to design app icons (known as touch icons) even for websites, and because device resolution varies on every browser and from device to device, those icons should come in a variety of sizes, so you can hand off the whole package of them to your development team.

 Woah, that was a lot to take in, right?
-Let's run through favorite icon sizes and touch icons, and I’ll explain which devices use which icons, and at which size they require those icons to be.
+Let's run through favicon sizes and touch icons, and I’ll explain which devices use which icons, and at which size they require those icons to be.

 Lets start with favicons.